-This Baby Checklist for Traveling will take the guesswork out of your planning and packing!
-There’s so much more to think about now, so with our essential packing checklist for traveling with a baby, we’ll take you through each of the steps to make sure you don’t forget about a thing.
+We’ve traveled enough with our babies and have used this baby checklist and baby packing list enough to know that it works!
+This “Travel with Baby” Checklist and packing list will take the guesswork out of your planning and packing!
+There’s so much more to think about now, so with my essential packing checklist for traveling with a baby, I’ll take you through each of the steps to make sure you don’t forget about a thing.

-Packing lists are a must for new parents to make sure we don’t leave anything baby travel essential behind.
-But this checklist for baby travel covers much more than just a packing list for your baby.
+Baby packing lists are a must for new traveling parents to make sure we don’t leave any baby travel essentials behind.
+But also included in the download is a checklist for baby travel that covers much more than just a packing list for your baby.

-There are plenty of things to think about when traveling with a baby, so we made sure our checklist when traveling with baby covers everything from getting your travel documents in order to getting your family pet to the kennel!
+There are plenty of things to think about when traveling with a baby, so I made sure our checklist for traveling with a baby covers everything from getting your travel documents in order to your baby vacation packing list!

-So let’s get started with our Baby Travel Checklist!
+So let’s get started with our Baby Packing List and Baby Travel Checklist!